 Cropping is many times an integral part of the photo editing process.
 Why?
 Well, simply because there are numerous ways this operation can help you create quality images.

 By cropping you can improve the overall composition of the image, you can change the aspect ratio, as well as remove unnecessary, distraction-causing parts in order to maintain the focus on the main subject.

 Cropping is without a doubt useful in many situations and this is the reason why it’s basically ubiquitous – almost all photo editing software offer this feature.
-Naturally the first name that comes to mind for image editing is Photoshop, but the program is rather complex for such a basic task, not to mention it’s costly.
-Instead, in this article we’ve compiled a list of lightweight, budget-friendly Mac apps which satisfy your need of efficiently cropping pictures.
+Naturally, the first name that comes to mind is Photoshop, but the program is pretty costly and rather designed for more complex editing, not for such a basic task.
+Therefore, in this article we’ve compiled a list of easy-to-use, budget-friendly Mac apps which satisfy your need of efficiently cropping pictures.

-Since your’re an Apple user, why not first try something Apple developed for image editing?
+Since you’re an Apple user, why not first try something Apple itself developed for image editing?

 Photos is a built-in image editor that comes with a series of useful features, including the ability to crop images.
 You can easily do this by dragging the edges of the selection rectangle.
 You can also straighten your photo by moving the numbered dial located in the right side of the picture.

 Photos also enables you to crop by selecting from multiple aspect ratios.
 If you don’t feel like stepping in and manually making the required adjustments, this native app can automatically crop and straighten your photos.
 All you have to do is hit the Auto button.

 It’s worth mentioning that Photos doesn’t come with a standard batch processing feature, which means you can only crop your photos manually, one by one.

 Even though we’re proceeding to our second alternative, there’s still no need to resort to a third-party app.
 Because, in addition to Photos, you can also use Preview for image cropping on Mac.